Christian militias in Iraq and Syria: Sutoro

 Sutoro which is also known as the Syriac Security Office or the Sutoro Police, is an ethnic Assyrian, Syriac-Christian police force in Jazira Canton of the Federation of Northern Syria – Rojava in Syria, where it works in concert with the general Kurdish Asayish police force of the canton with the mission to police ethnic Assyrian areas and neighbourhoods.
 It is based around the city of Qamishli and has around 1,200 fighters, and arms checkpoints in Assyrian populated parts of cities, together with Assyrian towns and villages such as Tell Tamer.

-Regime
+Assad government

-The following militias are part of the military of Syria, under the government of Syria.
+The following militias were aligned with the military of Syria, loyal to Ba'athist Syria under Bashar al-Assad.

 Gozarto Protection Force

 This is a largely Syriac-Assyrian militia based in Qamishli, in Syria's north-east.
 It is allied with the Syrian government, and fights in conjunction with the Syrian Army.
 It has been active in the defense of the majority Christian town of Sadad from Islamic State of Iraq and the Levant.
 The militia has 500 fighters.